-We continue to focus on the key elements of our strategy, designed to capitalize on our technology and market lead, and build a premier franchise in multimedia infrastructure solutions.
+We continue to focus on the key elements of our strategy, which is designed to capitalize on our technology and market lead, and build a premier franchise in multimedia infrastructure solutions.
 We are currently focusing our major efforts on the following aspects of our business:

-- leveraging our technology leadership to attract and retain key service providers; - embracing the principles outlined by 3GPP, 3GPP2 and LTE architectures and delivering the industry's most advanced IMS-ready suite; - expanding and broadening our customer base by targeting specific market segments, such as wireless operators; - assisting our customers' ability to differentiate themselves by offering a sophisticated application development platform and service creation environment; - expanding our solutions to address emerging IP-based markets, such as network border switching; - expanding our global sales, marketing, support and distribution capabilities; - actively contributing to the standards definition and adoption process; and - pursuing strategic transactions and alliances.
+- expanding our solutions to address emerging Unified Communication and IP-based markets, such as SBC, in the enterprise and service provider markets: - embracing the principles outlined by 3GPP, 4GPP2 and LTE architectures and delivering the industry's most advanced IMS (IP Multimedia Subsystem)-ready SBC product suite; - leveraging our TDM (time division multiplexing)-to-IP gateway technology leadership with service providers to accelerate adoption of SIP-enabled Unified Communication services: - expanding and broadening our customer base by targeting the enterprise for SIP trunking and access solutions; - assisting our customers' ability to differentiate themselves by offering a sophisticated application development platform and service creation environment; - expanding our global sales distribution, marketing and support capabilities; - actively contributing to the SIP standards definition and adoption process; and - pursuing strategic transactions and alliances.